majestic53/e65/readme.md

 ### Example

-To load a binary (.bin) file into the emulator
+To load a binary (.bin) file into the emulator:

 ```
 $ e65 <PATH_TO_BIN_FILE>